Nav-Garg/covid-19-outbreak-notification/README.md

 # covid-19-outbreak-notification

-This Realtime CoronaVirus Outbreak Notification System Using Python 3.7.3
+A Realtime CoronaVirus Outbreak Notification on your System.

+Using Python 3.7.3

 > ### To use this code.